 The current accessibility to the village is facilitated by its proximity to Carlow Town accessible through the R80 national secondary road.
 Accessibility from the N9 in the west is achieved by travelling on a network of minor country roads that runs west to east to the village.
 In the near future a much higher degree of accessibility will be achieved through the planned N9/N10 motorway and the Rathcrogue junction directly and adjacent the north east of the village.
-This presents significant additional potential for the development of the village and surrounding areas also provides a very significant development opportunity.
+This presents significant additional potential for the development of the village.
+The proximity of the Rathcrogue junction providing direct access to the village and surrounding areas also provides a very significant development opportunity.